brandielcom/blog/README.md

 # Blog

+Yes, it is a blog, however it will keep being built on non-profit purpose.

 We have the right to continue to breathe our brilliant idea into the green planet, also to contribute our masterpieces without barrier and prejudice to our space.

+And you are eligible to enjoy your life with everything we share.

-This blog site is initiated and shared by Brandiel Community under MIT license.
+This scheme and implementation are initiated and brought to you by Brandiel Community.
 Anyone who is interested in enhancing functionalities of this site is always welcomed and encouraged to do pull request on develop branch.

+### Development Environment

+- Web server: Apache, Nginx, etc.
+- Language: PHP >= v7.2.9
+- Framework: Symfony v4.4 (LTS)
+- Database: SQLite3

+### What to run prior to running

+    php bin/console doc:mig:mig
+    php bin/console ckeditor:install

+    # if symfony command installed, you can run simple web server
+    symfony serve

 ### Code Analyse